Maps4HTML/web-map-doc/docs/installation.md

 grunt clean copy rollup   #builds mapml
 ```

-After the build is complete a dist folder will be created with the contents.
-Follow the steps [here](/web-map-doc/docs/installation#using-a-downloaded-version-of-mapml-viewer-suite) on how to use the contents.
+After the build is complete a `dist` folder will be created with the contents.
+Follow the steps of [Using a Downloaded Version](/web-map-doc/docs/installation#using-a-downloaded-version-of-mapml-viewer-suite) on how to use the contents.